Governance of Medically Assisted

 The European Union (EU)

-The EU is a supra-national organisation with 27 Member States and three main institutions: the European Commission, the European Parliament, and the Council.
+The EU is a supra-national organisation with 27 Member States and three main institutions: the European Commission, the European Parliament, and the Council of the EU.
 The European Commission represents the interests of the EU as a whole, while the European Parliament represents the interests of the EU citizens and the Council represents the interests of the national governments of EU Member States.
 Together, these three institutions produce legislation that is binding throughout the EU.

 In 2004, the EU has adopted the EU Tissues and Cells Directive (EUTCD).
 This Directive sets out requirements regarding the quality and safety of tissues and cells for human application.
 While some paragraphs refer specifically to reproductive cells, the EUTCD has a broader scope, dealing with a diverse range of tissues and cells.

 From 2017 to 2019, the Directorate General for Health and Food Safety of the European Commission (DG SANTE) conducted an evaluation of the EU legislation on blood, tissues and cells.
-ESHRE actively contributed to the evaluation process in stakeholder consultations and meetings with DG SANTE officials.
-The evaluation report highlights the shortcomings of the EUTCD in the field of MAR, such as the insufficient protection of third-party donors and children born from MAR.
+ESHRE contributed to this evaluation process through stakeholder consultations and meetings with DG SANTE officials.
+The evaluation report highlighted the shortcomings of the current EUTCD in the field of MAR, such as the insufficient protection of third-party donors and children born from MAR.

-Currently, the EU is revising its legislation on blood, tissues and cells to address the shortcomings that were identified in the evaluation.
-In this process, ESHRE has submitted input to stakeholder consultations and participated in several workshops organised by DG SANTE and by an external contractor.
-The key points that ESHRE is advocating for in the revision are outlined in our position paper.
-DG SANTE aims to publish a proposal for the revised Directives in the first quarter of 2022.
-After publication, the proposal needs to be adopted by the European Parliament and the Council, who can still make amendments to the proposal.
+Following the evaluation, the European Commission began its revision of the legislation on blood, tissues and cells to address the shortcomings identified in the evaluation report.
+In this process, ESHRE submitted input to stakeholder consultations and participated in several workshops organised by DG SANTE and by an external contractor.
+The key points and recommendations that ESHRE advocated for during the revision process were outlined in our position paper at that time.
+Many of them were positively taken into account.

-In addition to the regulation through binding legislation, the EU also provides practical guidelines for professionals, for instance through the European Centre for Disease Prevention and Control (ECDC), the EU agency responsible for the defense against infectious diseases.
+In addition to the regulation of MAR through binding legislation, the EU aims to reinforce the importance of practical guidelines for professionals that are provided through the European Centre for Disease Prevention and Control (ECDC), the EU agency responsible for the defence against infectious diseases, and the Council of Europe’s European Directorate for the Quality of Medicines & HealthCare (EDQM).

 For more information on the activities of the EU in the field of tissues and cells, please visit the following website: https://ec.europa.eu/health/blood_tissues_organs/tissues_en